-Pre-Reform Citation: Section 210(25-a), Section 1456(k) Credit Type: Non-refundable/Carryforward
+Pre-Reform Citation: Section 210(25-a), Section 1456(k)

-Effective Date of Credit: Effective for tax years beginning on or after January 1, 2002 a.
-Empire State Film Production Credit
+Effective Date of Credit: Effective for tax years beginning on or after

 Description: Taxpayers may take a credit equal to a percentage of the premiums paid for the purchase of, or continuing coverage under, a long-term care insurance policy approved by the New York State Department of Financial Services.
 When enacted, the credit rate was 10 percent.
 Subsequent legislation increased the credit to 20 percent for tax years beginning after 2003.
+For New York resident taxpayers in tax years beginning on or after January 1, 2020, the credit is restricted to returns with New York adjusted gross income of less than \$250,000 and is limited to \$1,500.